fearlessfrog/MSFS_Universal_Announcer/generated.md

 ## TL;DR Summary

-🎯 **Use free Azure TTS to generate fully compatible sound files on the fly using your dynamic flight info**
+🎯 **Use free Azure Text To Speech (TTS) to generate fully compatible sound files on the fly using your dynamic flight info**

 ## Important Note

 > 💡 **Continue to use existing sound packs like normal - reality is best, but...**
 >
-> This feature doesn't replace your existing high-quality sound packs.
+> This feature doesn't replace your existing high-quality airline sound packs.
 It's designed to fill in the gaps when you don't have custom audio for specific announcements or airlines.
-Maybe you don't want to use English files etc?
-Use real recordings when available, and let TTS handle the rest!
+Maybe you don't want to use English files all the time etc. Use real recordings when available, but let this TTS handle the rest!

 ## Why This Feature is Amazing